SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 To test whether sth is an array in JS, you need to use Array.isArray()

-## Length of strings, collections, etc.
+## length of strings, collections, etc.

 foo.length|Java|JS|Ruby
 foo.Length|C#